-Recently Clarkson, Bassett and Lu [65] have constructed what they call a "test of the Copernican principle" based on the observation that for homogeneous, isotropic models which obey the Friedmann equation, the present epoch curvature parameter, a constant, may be written as for all z, irrespective of the dark energy model or any other model parameters.
+Recently Clarkson, Bassett, and Lu [87] constructed what they call a "test of the Copernican principle" based on the observation that for homogeneous, isotropic models which obey the Friedmann equation, the present epoch curvature parameter, a constant, may be written as for all z, irrespective of the dark energy model or any other model parameters.
 Consequently, taking a further derivative, the quantity must be zero for all redshifts for any FLRW geometry.